 - When will the municipal tax levy be known?
-ANS: On or before November 19th.
+ANS: See the recommended budget narrative.
 Tax bills are then printed with an anticipated mailing the first week in December.

 - What percentage of the my property tax bill goes for City expenses?
 ANS: The City portion is roughly 37% of the total bill.
 The property tax bill is made up of taxes levied by the City, School District, Madison College and Jefferson County.
 Each entity determines its own amount of tax levy.
 Each has a public budgeting process in which citizens can attend.

 Mayor Quimby's Budget Parameters - dated June 30, 2020